Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Recovery from Arrays of identical (noisy) q-cells

 As shown in App.~\ref{app:ergotot_proof}, the $\limsup_{n\rightarrow \infty}$ in the above definitions correspond to simple $\lim_{n\rightarrow \infty}$ or, equivalently, to $\sup_{n\geq 1}$.
 Most importantly in App.~\ref{totalergo} we prove that, despite the fact that for all finite $n$, $\frac{\ergo_{\rm tot}(\Lambda^{\otimes n}(\dstate^{(n)}); \ham^{(n)} )}{n}$ is always greater than or equal to $\frac{\ergo(\Lambda^{\otimes n}(\dstate^{(n)}); \ham^{(n)} )}{n}$, in the large $n$ limit the gap between these two rates goes to zero.
 Accordingly, while in principle one can introduce total-ergotropy equivalents $C_{\rm tot}(\Lambda;{{\mathfrak{e}}})$ and $C_{\rm tot, sep}(\Lambda;{{\mathfrak{e}}})$ of $C_{\ergo}(\Lambda;{{\mathfrak{e}}})$ and $C_{\rm sep}(\Lambda;{{\mathfrak{e}}})$ respectively, by replacing $\ergo$ with $\ergo_{\rm tot}$ in the right-hand-side of the corresponding definitions, such terms coincide with the quantities reported above, i.e.

 The same equivalence does not apply to Eqs.~(\ref{local ergotropy capacitance}) and~(\ref{local ergotropy capacitance for separable inputs}): as a matter of fact in these cases, replacing the ergotropy with the total-ergotropy will lead to quantities that for some channels are provably different from $C_{\rm loc}(\Lambda;{{\mathfrak{e}}})$ and $C_{\rm sep,loc}(\Lambda;{{\mathfrak{e}}})$ -- an example of this fact will be provided in App.~\ref{totalergo}.
-Since however the introduction of {local} capacitances based on a functional that explicitly makes use of global operation makes little sense operationally, in what follows we won't discuss this possibility.
+Since however the introduction of {local} capacitances based on a functional that explicitly makes use of global operation makes little sense operationally, in what follows we won't discuss this possibility. \\

-\paragraph{MAWER:--} In the second scenario the number of q-cells composing the QB is treated as a free resource to store a finite energy value $E$.
-In the limit in which the number of q-cells is very large compared to the total energy to store (that is, $E/n\rightarrow 0$), it's reasonable to expect some advantage in the ratio between input energy and output ergotropy.
-In order to evaluate the performance of such schemes we employ the \emph{Maximal Asymptotic Work/Energy Ratio} (MAWER) value defined as
+\paragraph{MAWER:--} In the second scenario the number of q-cells composing the quantum battery is treated as a free resource to store a finite energy amount $E$.
+In the limit in which the number of q-cells is very large compared to the total energy to store (that is, $E/n\rightarrow 0$), it's reasonable to expect some advantage in the ratio between input energy and output ergotropy: with the number of cells we are also extending the number of strategies to perform energy injection and extraction, hence we can hope for better efficiencies.
+In order to evaluate the performance of such schemes we employ the \emph{Maximal Asymptotic Work/Energy Ratio} (MAWER) defined as

-It is worth observing that the supremum over $n$ in the above expression can be computed as a $\lim_{n\rightarrow \infty}$ (this is a consequence of the monotonicity property discussed in the next section).
-Notice also that at variance with the capacitances defined in the previous paragraph, the MAWER $\multiergo_{\ergo}(\Lambda)$ can diverge: explicit examples will be given in Sec.~\ref{sec:canali}.
-Finally, similarly to Eq.~(\ref{IMPOIDE}), one can show that the limit on right-hand-side of Eq.~(\ref{MAWERDEF}) can be evaluated by replacing the optimization of the ergotropy functional with the total-ergotropy -- see Appendix~\ref{totalMAWER}.
+It is worth observing that the supremum over $n$ in the above expression can be computed as a $\lim_{n\rightarrow \infty}$ (this is a consequence of the monotonicity discussed in the next section).
+Notice also that, at variance with the capacitances defined in the previous paragraph, the MAWER $\multiergo_{\ergo}(\Lambda)$ can diverge: explicit examples will be given in Sec.~\ref{sec:canali}.
+Finally, similarly to Eq.~(\ref{IMPOIDE}), one can show that the limit on right-hand-side of Eq.~(\ref{MAWERDEF}) can be evaluated by replacing the optimization of the ergotropy with the total-ergotropy -- see Appendix~\ref{totalMAWER}.